2025 Simulation Committee Leader Spotlight

-Elizabeth Yim, MD, Chair-Elect of the EMRA Simulation Committee, 2024
+Elizabeth Yim, MD, Chair of the EMRA Simulation Committee, 2025

 Why did you get involved in a professional society?
 To collaborate with others who have shared goals and interests within the EM community!

 What is the best advice you have ever received?
-Do what scares you
+Lean into discomfort.

 If you weren't an emergency physician, what would you be?
-A true crime podcaster or travel journalist
+A true crime podcaster or Book-Toker

 What is your favorite hack for night shifts?
 Bring snacks and plenty of water to offset the caffeine.
 Plan something fun once you’re done to look forward to!

 What are your tops songs on your Spotify Wrapped?
-A mix of Taylor Swift, Tate McRae, and Maggie Rogers
+A mix of Taylor Swift, Lauv, and Sabrina Carpenter

-Kyle Cohen, MS, NRP, Vice Chair of the EMRA Simulation Committee, 2024
+Kyle Cohen, MS, NRP, Chair-Elect of the EMRA Simulation Committee, 2025

 What is your goal as an EMRA leader?
 I hope to continue the work of the leaders before me.
 I feel that the EMRA leadership are always engaged, innovative, and adaptive.
 I hope to build on their works and continue to advocate for all people associated with emergency medicine.